mahdihasnat/contribution-art-maker/README.md

 Now I can just run a cron job everyday.
 That job will commit appropriate number of commit in some private repo.
 But after just one google search, I found a repo that generate contribution in the **past!** [github-activity-generator](https://github.com/Shpota/github-activity-generator)

-I am not surprized because it is possible to spoof commit data.
+I am not surprised because it is possible to spoof commit data.
 I had a similar experiment here [childhood-codes](https://github.com/mahdihasnat/childhood-codes).
 I just created a commit for year 2004.

 Contribution graph is generated for a year.
 There are 7 rows.
 Row starts at sunday.
 There will be 365[+1 if leap year] data points.
 Each cell can contain one of the 5 different color.
 From black to green.